 TIP: Add a splash of water if the soup looks too thick.

-Divide the drained udon noodles and snow peas between bowls and spoon over the laksa soup.
+Divide the udon noodles and snow peas between bowls and spoon over the laksa soup.
 Top with the coriander and chilli (if using).
 Serve with any remaining lime wedges.